Seychelles Police Force

 The Seychelles Police Force (SPF) is the national police force of Seychelles.
 Their main functions are to maintain order, help maintain internal security in both Seychelles and areas under the Seychelles government's control, and detect and thwart criminal actions in both Seychelles and other areas under the Seychelles government's control.
 They are regulated by both the Seychelles' constitution and national legislation.
 They received donations from the United Kingdom and China to help them address digital crime and improve the training for future officers.

 Drug trafficking, cybercrime, and corruption within the force are major problems that the Seychelles Police Force deals with frequently.

 History

 The first police force was created in 1802 by French colonial officials before a professional police force was raised in 1862.

+In 1968, the Seychelles Police Force established the Scientific Support & Criminal Records Bureau (SS&CRB), also known as the Fingerprint Bureau, after a group of Seychellois police officers went to the United Kingdom to be trained on crime scene investigation and fingermark detection.
+Pathology investigations were handled with assistance from the Ministry of Health, while specialized services such as DNA, toxicology and ballistic examinations in serious crime cases were outsourced to overseas laboratories.
+In 1972, the Seychelles Police Force established a dog unit, that was made up of five German Shepherds and their handlers.
+The dogs were housed at the Union Vale prison.

+In 1992, the increasing discoveries of heroin being used in Seychelles led the Seychelles Police Force's Scientific Support & Criminal Records Bureau to create a controlled substance laboratory, which was staffed by retired experts from Mauritius and the United Kingdom due not having any locally qualified staff.
+In 2015, the SPF's Scientific Support & Criminal Records Bureau created the digital forensic laboratory.
+In early November of 2017, police commissioner Kishnan Labonte released plans to rework the organizational structure of the Seychelles Police Force.
+Labonte indicated that there were four areas in his plan that he intended to concentrate on to help improve the SPF, which were discipline. training, community policing, and effective use of resources.

+On December 22, 2025, the Seychelles Police Force received a new canine unit facility that was donated by the United Arab Emirates located in Barbarons, Grand Anse Mahé.

 Branches

 The SPF is divided into various squads and units and the most notable are: